 Our main stage will run a full programme throughout both days.
 Here, you’ll see international speakers and find out about their work.
 We’re inviting people who will inspire you with their stories and work.
 Our special guests from the arts and entertainment world will reflect what it means to be part of the nursing profession.

 This is your chance to take part and contribute to the conference agenda.
 Tell us what you’re working on, your research and your success stories.
 Submit a paper or abstract to the Scientific Committee and you could be invited to join the roll-call of speakers in the academy.
-Content submission for Nightingale2020 is open from 3 September 2019 until 8 January 2020.
+Content submission for Nightingale2020 is open from 3 September 2019 until midnight 19th February 2020.

 In the Capital Hall we’ll build an inviting exhibition where you can meet our carefully chosen sponsors and exhibitors and learn how their work can support your nursing practice.
 We’ve given space to our partner organisations to make sure delegates have plenty of opportunity to meet these leadership groups.
 Here, you’ll also be able to network, build relationships and enjoy your complimentary lunch.